 6. Water-Soluble Dye Stain

-Water-soluble dye stain comes in powdered form.
-The wood stain is mixed with water before it is applied over the wood.
-Since you are to mix the wood stain powder with water, you have more control over what the finish will look like.
+Water-soluble dye stains come in powdered form and must be mixed with water before you apply it.
+Since you can mix it with water, you have more control over what the finish will look like.

-- You have control over the color and shade of the finish.
+- You have control over the color shade of the finish,

-- Water-soluble dye stain gives a colorful finish to the wood.
+- Gives a colorful finish to the wood.

-- The wood stain doesn’t protect wood from dents or scratch marks.
+- Doesn’t protect wood from dents or scratches.

 7. Metalized Dye Stain